On this page

 Wheezing and Chest Tightness

-COPD can cause wheezing, which is a high-pitched whistling sound that occurs when breathing (typically during exhalation).
-This is because of narrowing of the airways and the obstruction of airflow.
+COPD can cause wheezing, which is a high-pitched whistling sound in the lungs when breathing (typically during exhalation).
+This is because narrowing of the airways makes it hard to breathe out.
 Chest tightness is another common symptom, which can make it feel like there is a weight or pressure on the chest.
-These symptoms can be difficult to deal with during physical activity or when exposed to triggers like cold air or air pollution.
+These symptoms can be difficult to deal with during physical activity or when exposed to triggers like cold air or pollution.

 Frequent Respiratory Infections

 COPDers are more susceptible to lung infections including pneumonia and influenza.
-These infections can cause a worsening of COPD symptoms and can lead to exacerbations.
-More respiratory infections can also contribute worsening symptoms over time.
+Lung infections can cause worsening COPD symptoms and exacerbations.

 How Is COPD Diagnosed?